edmundhung/maildog/README.md

 ## 💸 Pricing

 Yes.
-While it is **FREE** to use maildog, you are still required to pay AWS for the infrastructure setup on the cloud.
+While it is **FREE** to use `maildog`, you are still required to pay AWS for the infrastructure setup on the cloud.
 To give you a better idea, here is an **estimated** price breakdown based on the following assumption:

 - 10k emails / month or 333 emails / day